kennyfraser/wp-sync-test/_pages/administration/introcli/removecli.md

 ---
 1. Delete your DCOS CLI installation directory.

 2. Delete the hidden `.dcos` directory.
 This will delete the configuration files for your DCOS services.
 By default, this directory is located in your home directory.
-For example, `/Users/<your username>/.dcos/` on OS X or `C:\Users\<your username>\.dcos` on Windows.
+For example, `/Users/<your username>/.dcos/` on OS X or `C:Users<your username>.dcos` on Windows.